 Numerous townships within Brown County annually participate in both the Christmas Bird Count and Great Backyard Bird Count.
 In addition, residents also participate in the following:

-Migrating Raptor Banding- migrating hawks and saw-whet owls are banded and released at Barkhausen Waterfowl Preserve in the fall pre-pandemic (2010-2019).
+Migrating Raptor Banding - migrating hawks and Saw-whet Owls were banded and released at Barkhausen Waterfowl Preserve in the fall pre-pandemic (2010-2019).
 Brown County is actively working to start these programs again in 2023.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-Each year the Barkhausen Waterfowl Preserve conducts all day programming centered around International Migratory Bird Day.
-Also, it is held in conjunction with the annual Spring’s Wings event held at Bay Beach Wildlife Sanctuary in the past.
+Each year the Barkhausen Waterfowl Preserve conducts programming centered on World Migratory Bird Day.
+It has been held in conjunction with the annual Spring’s Wings event held at Bay Beach Wildlife Sanctuary in the past.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Bluebird house building workshops are available at Barkhausen Waterfowl Preserve.
 In 2021 this program was done virtually.
-The hardships Eastern bluebirds have faced and the recommendations to help attract Bluebirds to landowners’ properties are explained.
-Participants build a small cedar Bluebird house and learn ideal areas to place it on their own.
-Articles from the Department of Wisconsin Natural Resources and the North American Bluebird Association are made available for take home reading.
+The hardships Eastern bluebirds have faced and the recommendations to help attract bluebirds to landowners’ properties are explained.
+Participants build a bluebird house and learn ideal areas to place it on their own.
+Articles from the Wisconsin Department of Natural Resources and the North American Bluebird Association are made available for take home reading.